elephantscale/es-training-new/course-outlines/scala-programming.md

 ### IO programming

 * Understanding Scala IO system
-* Reading/writing data from/to files
+* Reading data from files and writing data to files
 * Reading from URLs
 * Network socket programming
-* Lab: IO programming in Scala
+* Lab: I/O programming in Scala
 * Lab: Simple web server in Scala

+### Capstone project

+* Students will work on a capstone project to apply the concepts learned in the course.
+The choices will include
+  * Scalable processing engine based on Spark and Scala
+  * Project of students' choice

 ### Exploring Scala Effects (advanced and optional)
 * Introduction to effects